An Intervention Short Story

 Despite the agony and disorientation, he noticed a solitary figure, some ten yards away.
 Clothed in a grey and nondescript robe with a full hood, nothing of the person visible.

 “Who the hell are you?”
 Jack failed to keep his voice steady.
-“You caused me to crash?
-Why?
-Are you Anti-Intervention League?
-I thought you just protested about intervention on early worlds.”
+“Did you cause me to crash?”
 The stranger gazed silently at him.
-“This is just crazy.”
-Jack was not feeling particularly diplomatic, being in agony and stuck in a tree.
-He was about to ask for help when he noticed some branches bending away from him and felt gravity reassert itself on his bruised body.
-Crashing to the ground, the intensified agony overwhelmed him again.
+Jack was about to ask for help when some branches bent away from him and he felt gravity reassert itself on his bruised body.
+Crashing to the ground, the intensified agony overwhelmed him.

 Chapter 8 – Illy